 The lockdown drill addresses school security issues at the forefront of parental concerns.
 Many states now mandate multiple lockdown drills each school year to teach students and staff members how to handle emergencies.
 Most parents did not experience lockdown drills during their academic years.
 They may need help understanding the logistics of what is involved when a school announces active lockdown.

-Lockdowns can be used for any threat that is inside a building.
-Threats can include an active shooter or armed assailant but also may include angry parents, a dangerous animal, or other things that pose potential harm.
+Lockdowns can be used to detect any threat inside a building.
+Threats can include an active shooter or armed assailant but also may consist of angry parents, a dangerous animal, or other things that pose potential harm.

 Lockdowns are most commonly thought about in the context of active shooters or school shooting events.
 It is important for whoever makes the lockdown announcement to not state the individual incident causing a lockdown, even in drills.
 The most important part of the exercise is building student and staff muscle memory to take cover and be out of sight, no matter the threat.